Unbalance ×2

 Unbalance ×2 (Korean: 언밸런스×2; RR: Eonbaelleonseu×2; MR: Ŏnbaellŏnsŭ×2; lit.
 Unbalance ×2, also Unbalance Unbalance) is a Korean manhwa series written by Dall-Young Lim and illustrated by Soo-Hyun Lee.
 The series focuses on Jin-Ho Myung, a high school senior, and his romantic relationship with his homeroom teacher, Hae-Young Nah.
 The manhwa began biweekly serialization in Young Champ magazine in May 2005, and the first volume was released on June 15, 2005 by Daewon C.I.
 The series had a long hiatus following the release of the ninth volume, and resumed serialization in Young Champ from October 2010 to October 2011.
 The tenth and final volume was released by Daewon C.I. on January 13, 2012.
-Unbalance Unbalance was licensed in North America by Infinity Studios, and released the first volume on January 11, 2007.
+Unbalance Unbalance was licensed in North America by Infinity Studios, which released the first volume on January 11, 2007.
 A drama CD was released in Japan in September 2009.